Baltimore County Department of Social Services

 Current Resource Home Needs

-The children who need resource families are ages zero to 21.
+The children who need resource families are newborns to age 21.
 We have the greatest need for family homes for:

 - Sibling groups of two or more

-- Children with special medical needs, behavioral or mental health needs
+- Children with special medical, behavioral or mental health needs

 - Youth ages 13 to 21